Skilled worker visa

 When can I start working full time if I switch to the Skilled Worker visa?

-You can switch into the Skilled Worker visa up to 3 months before your course completion date.
+It is still possible to apply for the Skilled Worker visa up to 3 months before the role will start.
+However, the start date should be no earlier than your course completion date.

-If you’re a PhD student switching after one year and you’re not within the final 3 months of your course, you can only start full time work when you receive your Skilled Worker visa.
+If you’re a PhD student switching after 24 months of study, you can only start full-time work for the sponsor when you receive your Skilled Worker visa.

 Further support and guidance